 Global Freedom Network has convened 11 signings of the Joint Declaration of Religious Leaders Against Modern Slavery over eight years, on five continents across the world.
 More than 100 signatories have pledged to fight modern slavery.
 Representatives from all major faiths have participated including: Christian (Catholic, Anglican, Lutheran, Evangelical, Pentecostal, Methodist, Baptist, Orthodox, Presbyterian and Quaker), Muslim (Shia and Sunni), Jewish, Hindu, Buddhist, Bahá’í, and Sikh.

 We also run regular workshops for faith leaders on how to identify and reduce the risk of modern slavery in their communities, as well as how to engage in government advocacy for policy change.
 To accompany this training, our Faith For Freedom app is available for download by faith leaders or anyone who would like to know more about modern slavery.
-It has six country-specific profiles and an international profile in eight languages providing general information, tips on how to help victims and survivors, and referral pathways.
+It has seven country-specific profiles and an international profile in eight languages providing general information, tips on how to help victims and survivors, and referral pathways.